seanvaleo/cbyexample.com/README.md

 ```

 ## Modules
-Modules are a new method in C++ that act like packages.
+Modules are a new method in C++ to allow for better package management and easier library integration.
 #### C++20
 In file foo.cpp:
 ```cpp